TeamLumi/luminescent-team/docs/intro.md

 # Luminescent Platinum

-Luminescent Platinum is a romhack for Pokemon Brilliant Diamond and Shining Pearl.
+Luminescent Platinum is a romhack for Pokemon Brilliant Diamond and Shining Pearl based on [Drayano's Renegade Platinum](https://pokehacking.com/fangames/renegade-platinum/).
 These documents are all about this mod; if you want to learn about ROM Hacking to make your own mod, check out the **ROM Hacking** tab and join the Discord.

 We hope you enjoy our romhack!